Artchibald/WTW-illustrator-script/README.md

 Review with Micheal
 Review with the design team
 Started on adding the filenames to the contact sheet as per last client request, no breakthrough yet.

+## Day 8

+Working on print filenames to the contact sheet.
+Got it working.
+Spent quite a bit of time trying to get the text position right.
+New bugs appeared I ironed out.
+.svg still present in the filenames in the contact sheet, trying to remove.
+Liaising with Diane.
+Sent new script to Diane.